oceanprotocol/docs/data-farming/apys-guide.md

 # Guide to Estimating APYs

+Recall that APY is Annual Percentage Yield, and WPY is Weekly Percentage Yield.

-This page provides guidance to estimate APYs.
+**This page provides guidance to estimate APYs.**

 ### Estimating APY from WPYs

-Here are a couple ways to estimate APY: _with_ compounding, and without.
+Here are a couple ways to estimate APY from WPYs: _with_ compounding, and without.

 **APY with compounding.**
 - If you were to take OCEAN rewards for given week and immediately put them back into Data Farming, then your rewards will **compound** every week.